 Heavy periods or abnormal bleeding may lead to anemia, which can make you feel tired and weak.
 In some instances, uterine fibroids might make it harder to conceive, but they don't usually affect the pregnancy.

-To find out if you have uterine fibroids, your provider at Dekalb Women's Specialists asks you about your symptoms and conducts a pelvic exam to check your uterus.
-You might need to have an ultrasound to show the size and location of the fibroids as well as blood tests to check for anemia.
+To find out if uterine fibroids may be the cause of your symptoms, ask your OB-GYN provider at Dekalb Women's Specialists.
+Your provider will conduct a pelvic exam to check your uterus.
+An ultrasound may be necessary to show the size and location of the fibroids.
+Blood tests may be ordered to check for anemia.

 If your uterine fibroids aren't bothering you, you don't need to treat them.
-Your provider assesses them during regular checkups to see whether the fibroids are changing.
+If this is the case, your provider will continue to monitor the fibroids and your condition during your regular well-woman checkups.